 Caroline Iaffaldano is a Los Angeles based filmmaker and director with a focus on surrealism and high style visuals.
 She studied Film & Television Production at the University of Southern California.
 She is currently directing content for Kelly Wearstler and working on her third short film, which will be starring Claudia Sulewski.

 Caroline's short film, "Girls in Space," which follows three girls who travel through space in hopes of escaping a deadly plague on Earth, has been screened at several festivals around the world including Los Angeles CineFest, Los Angeles Independent Film Festival Awards and Around International Film Festival Paris.

-Her senior thesis film, "Flour Baby,” is a female-driven kitschy comedy about a not-so-alternate reality where women must care for a bag of flour for a year in order to qualify for a real child, and a frantic mother tries to understand how she really feels about parenting.
+Her senior thesis film, "Flour Baby,” is a female-driven comedy about a not-so-alternate reality where women must care for a bag of flour for a year in order to qualify for a real child, and a frantic mother tries to understand how she really feels about parenting.

 In my work, I try to combine absurdity and extravagance in style with authentic experiences and grounded performances.
-As a woman, it is important that I make films that insert a female point of view and tell stories that unravel certain societal standards applied to women.
+I am particularly interested in unraveling societal standards through pointed social commentary seen through the female gaze.

 I am interested in creating worlds and making surrealist films that explore different realms.
 Everything in the frame should be purposeful and visually stimulating.
 The contrast of high style with authentic performances in my films make for a truly unique, fun and poignant film that is always driven by a strong female point of view.